 Craving something smoother?
 Our Benedictine dip (inspired by a traditional Kentucky Derby sandwich spread) blends cool cucumber with cream cheese and sour cream and swaps the usual green food coloring for a little jalapeño hot sauce.
 Get our Benedictine Dip recipe.

 Ceviche is a no-cook summer classic and this meaty halibut version is extra seasonal with cucumbers and watermelon in the mix.
 Use heirloom tomatoes if you’ve got ’em.
 Get our Halibut Ceviche with Watermelon and Cucumber recipe.

-If you’re planning on breaking out the grill, switch things up and throw some swordfish steaks over the coals, then top them off your sea steaks with an ultra-refreshing melon cucumber salsa.
-Get our Grilled Swordfish with Cucumber Melon Salsa recipe.
+If you’re planning on breaking out the grill, switch things up and throw some swordfish steaks over the coals, then top them off your sea steaks with an ultra-refreshing mint cucumber salsa.
+Get the Grilled Swordfish with Cucumber Mint Salsa recipe.

 Sometimes simple is best, and this time-tested cucumber salad is a creamy crowd-pleaser for any summer get-together—or a quick and easy lunch or dinner when you want to keep things light but not totally austere.
 Throw a piece of grilled salmon or chicken on the side if you’re a little hungrier.
 Get our Creamy Cucumber Salad recipe.